Has Anyone Taught a Cooking Class

 Sounds great.
 Check with the YMCA if their insurance will cover you if something happens at the class... like someone has an allergic reaction or gets sick from the food.
 Also, in most states you will need some sort of license to cook for others and be sure you're using an inspected commercial kitchen.
 You can probably get a permit for the day from your county... figure that into the cost as well so you won't be out $$$.
 Just be sure to cover you hiney.

-2. Do I need to have any cooking experience to attend a Pampered Chef cooking class?
+Do I need special training to teach a cooking class?

-3. What types of dishes are typically taught in a Pampered Chef cooking class?
+What types of recipes are commonly taught in Pampered Chef cooking classes?

 Similar Pampered Chef Threads